tiberiuichim/presentations/volto-slate-advanced/slides.md

 I'm the original lead developer for volto-slate, it was developed as part of the BISE project for EEA.

 Probably the most important Volto addon, right now.
-If you start a new Volto project, it is one addon that you should include in your project.
+If you start a new Plone 6 Volto project, it is one addon that you should include in your project.

 Nobody wants to think about the editor.
 We mostly take them for granted.
 But volto-slate is probably not even the fifth in line of Plone richtext editors